Helen of Troy (miniseries)

-Helen of Troy is a 2003 British-American television miniseries based upon Homer's story of the Trojan War, as recounted in the epic poem, Iliad.
+Helen of Troy is a 2003 television miniseries is both based upon and the semi-retelling of Homer's story of the Trojan War, as recounted in the epic poem, the Iliad.

 The series was entirely shot on location in Malta.

 Plot

-The film begins with the birth of Paris, and Cassandra's prophecy that he would be the cause of Troy's destruction.
-Paris' father, King Priam, leaves him on Mount Ida, where he is raised by the shepherd Agelaus.
-When he is grown (in what is known as the Judgement of Paris), he encounters the goddesses Hera, Athena, and Aphrodite, who ask him to judge which of them is the most beautiful.
+With the birth of the prince Paris of Troy, the princess Cassandra has a prophecy that Paris would be the cause of the destruction of their city.
+Their father, the king Priam, leaves Paris to Mount Ida, where he is raised by the shepherd Agelaus.
+When he is grown (in what is known as his "judgement"), he encounters the goddesses Hera, Athena and Aphrodite, who ask him to judge which of them is the most beautiful.
 Hera offers him power and Athena offers him victory, but he chooses Aphrodite, who promises him the love of the most beautiful woman in the world.